oottppxx/enigma2/scripts/party/README.md

 receiver bootloader is also updated.
 Even so, if we use an alternative partition layout, that functionality is also lost, unless we configure a recovery partition.
 This partition will take some space and it will only be used in case of the recovery procedure being actuated.
-For now, it is not optimized at all, so around 344MiB of space is the recommended value for it; to save a little bit, this partition boots with the same kernel of slot 1 (so be careful not to mess that one, either).
+For now, it is only somehow optimized (could be better) so around 128MiB of space is the recommended value for it; to save a little bit, this partition boots with the same kernel of slot 1 (so be careful not to mess that one, either!) - this might change in the future.

 ## RootFS